risevest/fe-intern-test/README.md

 ### Task 2
 Add a simple JS validation to the login form that validates on submit.

+You are very much obliged to go beyond the scope of the design in a bid to handle error and success message/messages display, and any other thing that improves UX.

 ## Send us your repo!
 After finishing all tasks, reply the mail that sent you this repo with a link your repo.